Pediatric Heart Failure

 Heart failure occurs when the heart’s pumping power is weaker than normal.
 This does not mean your child’s heart will stop beating.

-What are symptoms of heart failure?
+What are the signs and symptoms of Pediatric Heart Failure?

 Heart failure symptoms are different at certain ages.